hashicorp/terraform/website/docs/cli/commands/apply.html.md

   [Running Terraform in Automation](https://learn.hashicorp.com/tutorials/terraform/automate-terraform?in=terraform/automation&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) for some different approaches.

-* `-lock=false` - Disables Terraform's default behavior of attempting to take a read/write lock on the state for the duration of the operation.
+* `-lock=false` - Don't hold a state lock during the operation.
+This is dangerous if others might concurrently run commands against the same workspace.

 * `-lock-timeout=DURATION` - Unless locking is disabled with `-lock=false`,
   instructs Terraform to retry acquiring a lock for a period of time before